Heatmap Layout

 #> → heatmap built with `geom_tile()`

-You can also specify an exact size using unit():
+You can also specify it as an absolute size using unit():

 ggheatmap(small_mat) +